SuperGSeg: Open-Vocabulary 3D Segmentation with Structured Super-Gaussians: Additional Ablation Studies

 \section{Additional Ablation Studies}

-In Section~\ref{sec:experiment}, we perform ablation studies to evaluate the necessity of Super-Gaussians and analyze the performance of the instance feature field and hierarchical feature field.
-In this section, we further investigate the necessity of our proposed Super-Gaussian attributes updater and measure the impact of its individual components.
+In \sectionautorefname~\ref{sec:experiment}, we perform ablation studies to evaluate the necessity of \acrshort{superg}s and analyze the performance of the instance feature field and hierarchical feature field.
+In this section, we further investigate the necessity of our proposed \acrshort{superg} clustering network and measure the impact of its individual components.